 Carl is the published author of 12 Steps to a New Career and has written several publications, including three booklets in the UK: Guidelines for a Job Search: Helpful Hints for Job Seekers, Recruiting Key Personnel: Guidelines for Emerging Growth Companies, and The UK Society of CPAs Reference Guide to British – American Terminology.
 He writes articles on executive job changing, executive resumes, and expatriate repatriation issues, and has contributed articles on business development to magazines focusing on the Middle East market.
 He co-authored Arthur Young & Co.’s first book on Doing Business in Saudi Arabia.

 Carl obtained certification in 2013 from Herrmann International as a Herrmann Certified HBDI Practitioner.
 The HBDI is the most widely recognized instrument for assessing thinking preferences for individuals and teams (www.herrmannsolutions.com).

 Carl is a Board Certified Coach (BCC) from the Center for Credentialing & Education, Inc. (www.cce-global.org) and holds two additional professional certifications as Job and Career Transition Coach (JCTC) from The Career Planning and Adult Development Network and in Professional Coaching and Mentoring from California State University, Long Beach, CA.

-Carl is a past board member of the San Diego Professional Coaches Alliance (www.sandiegocoaches.com), a past national board member of the Professional Coaches, Mentors & Advisors association, and a past president of its Orange County chapter.
+Carl is a past board member of the San Diego Professional Coaches Alliance, now called the Professional Coaches Alliance, (www.sandiegocoaches.com).
+Prior to that, he served as a past national board member of the Professional Coaches, Mentors & Advisors (PCMA), an association of professional executive coaches, and served as past president of its Orange County chapter.